Stieneee/mumble-discord-bridge/README.md

 make mumble-discord-bridge
 ```

+### OpenBSD Users

+OpenBSD users should consider compiling a custom kernel to use 1000 ticks for the best possible performance.
+See [issue 20](https://github.com/Stieneee/mumble-discord-bridge/issues/20) for the latest discussion about this topic.

 ## Jitter Buffer

 The bridge implements simple jitter buffers that attempt to compensate for network, OS and hardware related jitter.